tjcsl/gitbook/machines/borg-cluster.md

 ## Trivia

-Every node in the borg cluster is named after a constellation.
+Every node in the borg cluster is alternatively named after a constellation.
 This makes all them really, really hard to remember \(even harder than the [HPC Cluster](hpc-cluster/) names!\) except for by their number.